thomas-mindruptive/pure-svelte/README-Supplier-Browser.md

 **Single source of truth for the project's architecture.
 All development must adhere to the patterns and principles defined herein.**

-*Updated: 27.
-August 2025 - Generic Type System Implementation In Progress*
+*Updated: 28.
+August 2025 - Generic Type System & Hierarchical Patterns Finalized*

 ---